Q-Fly: An Optical Interconnect for Modular Quantum Computers: Prototype Implementation

 \section{Prototype Implementation}

 We demonstrated the feasibility of our architecture by constructing the red portion of Fig.~\ref{fig:q-fly-experiment}.
-This corresponds to entanglement distribution between two nodes selected by a network protocol through a group switch.
+This corresponds to entanglement distribution between two nodes selected by a network protocol, through a group switch.
 It reveals the actual procedure of the entanglement distribution and provides insight into performance estimation.
+The prototype implementation begins with a baseline experimental setup described in Section~\ref{sec:DesignPrototype}, followed by data and analysis in the next two subsection.
+To demonstrate the scalability of the design, we then extend this setup to emulate a larger group switch.